Ava-HW/Catculator/README.md

 #### __Calculator 1 - How big will my kitten get calculator__

 This calculator takes two inputs from the user, how old their kitten is in weeks, and how much their kitten weighs in kgs.
-If the user inputs something that is not an interger, the program will re-prompt them until they enter a valid input.
+If the user inputs something that is not an interger, the program will re-prompt them until they enter a valid input or select Q to quit.

 If the given age in weeks is more than 32, the program will display a message saying that their cat is now an adult.